-Search Video Library (236 Assets Found)
+Search Video Library for: Leadership, Management

 Employment practices in the United States are governed by a wide variety of federal, state, and local laws.
 As a manager or supervisor, you must understand these laws so that you can make objective, consistent, and legal decisions.
 You do not have to be an expert on every aspect of every employment law, but you do have to know enough to recognize when you need to seek help from a human resources professional or legal counsel.